kubernetes/enhancements/keps/sig-node/5945-dra-optional-node-operations/README.md

     - kube-scheduler
     - kubelet

-The gate is off by default in alpha (v1.37).
+The gate is off by default in alpha (v1.37) and on by default in beta (v1.38).
 It also depends on the `DynamicResourceAllocation` and `NodeDeclaredFeatures` gates.